ibm-cloud-docs/account/iam-service-roles.md

 | Operator | As a Virtual Network Interface operator, you can Read, List, Attach, and Detach Virtual Network resources. |
 | Viewer | As a Virtual Network Interface viewer, you can Read, and List Virtual Network resources. |
 {: row-headers}
-{: caption="Platform roles - Virtual Network Interface" caption-side="top"}
+{: caption="Table 100.
+Platform roles - Virtual Network Interface" caption-side="top"}
 {: tab-title="Platform roles"}
 {: tab-group="is.virtual-network-interface"}
 {: class="simple-tab-table"}